lorenbuilds/mysite/content/posts/first-post.md

 {{< /codebox >}}

-## Go into your main-product.liquid file and look for the following code
+## Go into your main-product.liquid file and search for when icon-with-text and paste this code

 {{< codebox >}}
 {% comment %}Start of Bulk Add to Cart Component{% endcomment %}